haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - Whether the tab is saved or not is provided as a status indicator.
   - We provide "open all" button in the saved bookmark UI.
   - If the named session has no tabs open, we may offer to open the saved bookmarks.
+  - A "keep-open" flag can be set to a saved bookmark, and session management tries to keep it open everytime the session got focus.

 - **Bookmark Storage Structure**